bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 Cursor shape changing
 ---------------------
-This feature is the one I appreciate most; Neovim provides terminal cursor shape changing out-of-the-box, no configuration needed.
+Neovim provides terminal cursor shape changing out-of-the-box, no configuration needed.

 Basically that means the cursor shape will differ depending on mode:
 - A box in *normal* mode